Utah Woman Charged With Lewdness After Being Topless In Her Own Home

 That case concerned women being treated differently in public rather than in private.
 If anything, Buchanan may have an stronger case, says Farrell: "You wouldn't think you would lose those protections within the private space of your home."

-The courtroom battles are one front in what's called the "Free The Nipple" movement.
+The courtroom battles are one front in what's called the "free the nipple" movement.

 In August, three women who were arrested and convicted for being topless at a New Hampshire beach asked the U.S. Supreme Court to hear their case.
 They argue that the city ordinance barring women from showing their nipples in public is inherently discriminatory on the basis of gender.